IT5: Text-to-text Pretraining for Italian Language Understanding and Generation: Introduction

-In this work, we follow an approach similar to the one of~\citet{nagoudi-etal-2021-arat5} to pre-train and evaluate a set of three Italian T5 models of different sizes, which we identify under the name IT5.
-In Section~\ref{sec:data} we present the procedure we adopted to clean the Italian mC4 corpus~\citep{xue-etal-2021-mt5} used for pre-training the IT5 models, and we briefly cover the set of pre-training parameters.
-Section~\ref{sec:experiments} describes the multilingual baselines and the downstream tasks we used to evaluate the performances of fine-tuned IT5 models and presents the obtained results.
-Finally, we discuss our findings and future directions in Section~\ref{sec:conclusion}.
-To the best of our knowledge, the IT5 models are the first publicly available encoder-decoder models pre-trained exclusively on the Italian language, and we view them as a substantial contribution towards the advancement of Italian NLP.
-Overall, our contributions are the following:
+In this work, we follow a similar approach to pre-train and evaluate four Italian T5 models of different sizes, which we identify as \textbf{IT5}.
+In Section~\ref{sec:data}, we present the cleaning procedure for the Italian portion of the mC4 corpus~\citep{xue-etal-2021-mt5} used in pre-training the IT5 models.
+Section~\ref{sec:experiments} describes multilingual baselines and downstream tasks used to evaluate fine-tuned IT5 models and presents the obtained results.
+Finally, our findings and future directions are summarized in Section~\ref{sec:conclusion}.
+We make the following contributions:

-\begin{itemize} \item We introduce a thoroughly cleaned version of the Italian mC4 corpus and use it pre-train three IT5 models of various dimensions. \item We evaluate the IT5 models on a broad set of natural language understanding and generation tasks for Italian, showing consistent improvements compared to multilingual models and the current state-of-the-art. \item We publicly release all the code, data, pre-trained and fine-tuned checkpoints for further experimentation by the research community.
+\begin{itemize} \itemsep=0ex \itemindent=0cm \item We introduce a large-scale cleaned version of the Italian mC4 corpus and use it to pre-train four IT5 models of various dimensions. \item We introduce \textsc{ItaGen}, a benchmark for Italian language understanding and generation tasks. \item We evaluate IT5 on \textsc{ItaGen}, showing improvements over multilingual baselines and previous state-of-the-art work. \item We publicly release all the code, data, and pre-trained/fine-tuned checkpoints for further experimentation by the research community. \end{itemize}